Chapter 41: Reversals – 160 AK, Early Spring

 “My lieutenant,” the old-timer grimaced, “is dead drunk.
 Captain Udara should have returned by now.
 As for the rest, they’ve all been ordered inside for some… scheme… of his Grace’s.”
 The sergeant wrinkled his nose, stating everything necessary about such orders.
 “Things haven’t been good lately.
 What with knights openly patrolling the streets and rumors that King Sagen has–”

 “It’ll be fine,” Blackhawk reassured.
-“One of my people, the giant in the black cloak, will remain with you as your new officer.
+“One of my people,” he motioned to a giant in a black cloak, “will remain with you as your new officer.
 You may have heard of Captain Lendyld?
 Obey his commands as you would my own.”

 “Yes, Commander, sir!”
 The sergeant’s relief obvious.
 As was that of all the men stationed at the barbican.